 -What, if any, of these dysfunctions existed in your enterprise before the lockdown?
 How were they being addressed?

 -Is there any abnormal functioning within your leadership teams currently?
 What are they?

 -How does interpersonal behavior affect the execution of corporate strategy?

 -As the economy resumes and safety improves, is face-to-face a better way to deal with these problems?

 Exhausting but necessary

-Holding any group mutually accountable (including leadership) is even harder when self-importance supersedes organizational purpose.
+Holding any group mutually accountable (including leadership) is even more complex when self-importance supersedes organizational purpose.